 If you find yourself getting off track from your goals, it’s okay.
 Think progress, not perfection.
 You can nudge yourself back on track with your next choice knowing you are in the process of clarifying and building your vision.

 3. The Compelling Principle

 Approach Change with Your Ideal 100 Year Lifestyle in Mind.
-Walk into the path of your “bigger picture” and use your vision as a light along the way to keep you on inspired.
+Walk into the path of your “bigger picture.”
+Use your vision as a light along the way to keep you on inspired.

-It’s time to go for the gold, whatever that means to you, as you start approaching your life with a fresh, new perspective.
+It’s time to go for the gold, whatever that means to you.
+Start approaching your life with a fresh, new perspective.
 It is a shift that will allow you to keep your brains, your looks, your possessions, and your mojo as you age.
-It is a shift that will allow you to live your ideal 100 Year Lifestyle without compromise.
+A shift will allow you to live your ideal 100 Year Lifestyle without compromise.
 It is time to draw a line in the sand and declare that the balance of your life will be the most fun, exciting, and fulfilling times you have ever experienced.

-Although you don’t have complete control over how long you’ll live, you have control over your attitude and your choices that impact the quality of those years.
+You don’t have complete control over how long you’ll live.
+However, you have control over your attitude and your choices that impact the quality of those years.
 Assume you are here for a reason.
 Spend your days discovering that reason.
 Relax into the ebb and flow of life.
 Trust yourself, your Innate Intelligence, and begin to connect with your core like never before.
 Find the meaning and opportunity in everything.
 When you do that, the length of your life won’t matter as much even though you will probably live longer and definitely enjoy the journey that much more.